 These actions unlawfully extended a legitimate traffic stop prohibited under Terry.
-Terry, 392 U.S. at 22 ("simple good faith on the part of the arresting officer is not enough. \\\ If subjective good faith were the test, the protections of the Fourth Amendment would evaporate, and the people would be secure in their persons, houses, papers, and effects, only in the discretion of the police.") (internal quotes omitted).
+Officer Pruger's subjective good faith in believing a robbery took place may have turned out correct, but the Fourth Amendment requires more than a subjective good faith belief.
+Terry, 392 U.S. at 22 ("simple good faith on the part of the arresting officer is not enough.
+If subjective good faith were the test, the protections of the Fourth Amendment would evaporate, and the people would be secure in their persons, houses, papers, and effects, only in the discretion of the police.") (internal quotes omitted).